Alawy-1/File_Locker/README.md

 # File Locker

-A lightweight file archiving tool written in C that allows you to bundle multiple files into a single binary archive, with the ability to insert, delete, list, and extract files.
+A file archiving tool written in C for managing and organizing files into a single archive.

 ## Features